Nigerian Christian Churches of All Denominations Threatened by Terrorists

 By Ebere Inyama

-According to the report “over 16 Catholic dioceses have been uprooted or threatened with religocide,” while an estimated 40 million Christians have been displaced, threatened, or compelled to flee their ancestral homes and communities to escape the risk of being brutally killed for their faith
+The report added that an estimated 40 million Nigerian Christians have been displaced, threatened, or compelled to flee their ancestral homes and communities to escape the risk of being brutally killed for their faith while an “estimated 20,000 square miles and hundreds of thousands of hectares of lands belonging to indigenous Christians were seized from their ancestral owners and occupied by Islamic jihadists.

 Earlier on 5 May, 2025, a Visiting Assistant Professor of Transnational Security at New York University’s Center for Global Affairs, Dr. Olajumoke Ayandele said that “Religious freedom in Nigeria is under sustained assault from violent non-state actors and is further weakened by inconsistent government responses.”